Summarize this with

 When replient.ai is the better alternative

-replient.ai is a better fit if:
+replient.ai is a better fit when:

 - App reviews and social media belong together, and you want both in one inbox